1 Statics Review

 Determine the forces in members DE and BE.
 Let F1 = 8 kN and F2 = 12 kN.

-With method of joints, we should always work with a joint that has no more than two unknown forces acting on it.
-These unknown forces come from either members attached to the joint or from external support reactions.
+With method of joints, always work with a joint that has no more than two unknown forces acting on it.
+These unknown forces come either from members attached to the joint or from external support reactions.
 Joint C is a good place to start here, as there are only two unknown forces: BC and CD.

 FBD Joint C